$0 North Carolina Adoption Quick-Start Checklist

 Scenario 2: The biological parent is absent or unlocatable

-When the biological parent has abandoned the child, is unlocatable, or has had no contact for an extended period, the stepparent's attorney must pursue termination of parental rights (TPR) under NCGS 7B-1111.
-The most common grounds for TPR in stepparent cases are:
+When the biological parent has abandoned the child, is unlocatable, or has had no contact for an extended period, the stepparent's attorney may need to pursue termination of parental rights (TPR) under NCGS 7B-1111.
+The statutory grounds are not limited to a fixed list of examples and must be proven by clear, cogent, and convincing evidence.
+They may include neglect, willful abandonment, willful failure to support, incapacity, abuse or neglect of another child, failure to legitimate, and dependency.

 TPR proceedings are heard in District Court, not before the Clerk of Superior Court.
 This is a separate legal proceeding from the adoption itself.
 If the District Court terminates the biological parent's rights, the adoption petition then proceeds before the Clerk.